asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

   Totally affect human rights.

   Can damage will, freedom, privacy, consciousness, health.
+  For start is a torture after long time this is dead for me.

   * Article 182.
 Violation of the inviolability of private life
   * Article 149.
 Human trafficking